microsoft/LoNLI/README.md

 # LoNLI v1.0

 We release CheckList-based behavioral testsuite *LoNLI* dataset associated with [Trusting RoBERTa over BERT: Insights from CheckListing the Natural Language Inference Task
 ](https://arxiv.org/abs/2107.07229). *Please note that the ArXiv version is outdated.
-Our updated version is under review and will soon update the version once the anonymity period is over (By November 1).*
+Our updated version is under review and will soon update the version once the anonymity period is over.*

 We create a semi-synthetic large test-bench (363 templates, 363k examples) and an associated framework that offers following utilities:
 1) individually test and analyze reasoning capabilities along 17 reasoning dimensions (including pragmatic reasoning),